 Is Bridge to Employment in Media and Communications (BEMC) the program for you?

-If you are an internationally educated professional with post-secondary training and experience in journalism, broadcast media, marketing, social media, public relations or a related field, then the answer is probably yes.
+Are you an internationally educated professional with post-secondary training and experience in journalism, broadcast media, marketing, social media, public relations or a related field?
+Then the answer is probably yes.
 Of course, you need to also meet the eligibility requirements for BEMC.

 Besides employment support, participants get to network with other newcomer and established professionals